 A bonus to reducing wheat and gluten?
 Most moms I’ve worked with have agreed they found a pretty immediate reduction in their sugar cravings!

 OK.
 I'm ready to better absorb my nutrients and fuel my body.
 Where do I start?

 Check with your doctor to ensure you have to health or dietary limitations, and be sure to account for a healthy diet for pregnancy, breastfeeding, and your activity level.
 Now we can look at the changes I suggest!

-First and easiest change I suggest to most moms is reducing or cutting out gluten and processed foods/chemicals.
+The first and easiest change I suggest to most moms is reducing or cutting out gluten and processed foods/chemicals.
 The more veggies, proteins, and fats you get from natural sources, the easier it is to break down.
-Now your body can take what is requires and discard the rest.
+Now your body can take what it requires and discard the rest.
 Without having to shuffle through simulated food items it doesn’t recognize, it is now more efficient!

 Collagen is another big one many moms don’t know about.
-I love to make bone broth, and there are also collagen supplements available.
-Collagen is imperative to repairing the fascia that hold up your deep core.
+I love to make bone broth and there are also collagen supplements available.
+Collagen is imperative to repairing the fascia that holds up your deep core.

 I highly recommend keeping a food journal, especially when you’re planning to make changes.
 This can help you identify what foods trigger you, and which you can tolerate.

 It can seem overwhelming to reach the amount of fiber suggested.
 Fiber is key in healthy digestion.
 Eating a healthy diet including vegetables, nuts, whole foods, and some fruit, makes it easier to naturally reach your daily intake goal.
 And yes, I said fats!
 Don’t forget the fats. (check out the video for more reasons why!)